-Travel Guide of Madrid for: Hotel Petit Palace Avenida Gran ViaSol, Madrid, Spain
+Travel Guide of Madrid, Spain for: Hotel Petit Palace Avenida Gran ViaSol, Madrid, Community of Madrid

-- World-class museums, like El Prado and the Reina Sofia
+- World-class museums, like The Prado and the Reina Sofia

-- Beautiful parks, like the Retiro and the Parque del Oeste
+- Beautiful parks, like the Retiro, Parque del Oeste, and Madrid RIO

 - High-speed railway system hub (2.5 hours to Barcelona; 2.5 hours to Sevilla)